 If the event is taking place on campus, UCorp may need to reimburse SF State for the use of its facilities.
 If you are planning an on-campus event, contact Ricardo Angeles to discuss the details of your particular event.

 The event will be funded with UCorp funds.
 If adequate funding is on hand to pay for your event, related expenditures may be processed as usual.
 If deficit spending will occur prior to the receipt of revenue, the Dean/AVP must guarantee repayment of the deficit in writing.
 Contact Ricardo Angeles for the appropriate terms and paperwork.

 Commitment of funds must be approved by authorized UCorp personnel.
 All contracts for venue space, catering, entertainment, equipment rental, or any other contracts related to the event must be signed by authorized UCorp personnel.
 They are otherwise considered non-binding.

 A subset of “Special Events” are conducted for the primary purpose of raising charitable funds, where participants make a charitable contribution and a purchase for the fair market value of goods and services.
 Fundraising events include, but are not limited to, dinners, dances, concerts, carnivals, auctions, and similar events.
 Please refer to the UCorp Fundraising Events Policy.
-If a fundraising event is being planned, please contact Kathleen Bruno for more information.
+If a fundraising event is being planned, please contact Ricardo Angeles for more information.
 Additional reporting is required by the CSU and the IRS for fundraising events.
 This is referenced in the ICSUAM 15701.00.

 If an event includes a raffle, the revenue it generates and the costs the raffle incurs must be reported to UCorp on a Raffle Request form within 5 days of the event.
 UCorp is required to accurately report raffle proceeds to the IRS and the State of California on a yearly basis; this record-keeping is critical.